- Asset-based loans rely on the value of collateral put up by the borrower, including real estate, inventory and

 “There is a wide range of asset-based lenders,” Bardos said.
 “The global and regional banks offer asset-based loans.
 Private, nonbank firms provide asset-based loans to small businesses.
 And there are numerous lenders who lend against one specific type of collateral, such as accounts receivable.”

 Here are a few lenders that offer asset-based loans:

 - Balboa Capital issues multiple types of asset-based loans to small businesses, including equipment financing.
 It also offers standard term loans.
 Visit our full review of Balboa Capital to learn more.

 - Crest Capital provides equipment financing options to small businesses, with loans ranging in value from $5,000 to $500,000.
 Read our full review of Crest Capital to learn more.

-Fora Financial is a versatile lender that extends asset-based loans to businesses in the form of equipment loans, inventory loans and bridge financing.
-Visit our full review of Fora Financial to learn more.
+- Fora Financial is a versatile lender that extends asset-based loans to businesses in the form of equipment loans, inventory loans and bridge financing.
+Visit our full Fora Financial review to learn more.

 - Rapid Finance offers a wide range of financing options to small and midsize businesses.
 It also offers term loans, lines of credit, bridge loans, SBA loans, commercial real estate loans and healthcare cash advances.
 Visit our detailed review of Rapid Finance for more information.

 - SBG Funding provides flexible loans to young businesses with a minimum credit score of 500 and $10,000 in monthly revenue.
 It also offers lines of credit, equipment financing and invoice factoring.
 Visit our full review of SBG Funding to learn more.

 For more information on each of these lenders and how to choose a business loan that's right for you, visit our best picks page for business loans.